html-graph/html-graph.github.io/content/getting-started.md

 </script>
 {{< /code >}}

-Now you can visualize your graph by adapting implementation of this basic example.
+Now you can visualize your graph by adapting the implementation of this basic example.

 {{< use-case title="Basic example" src="/use-cases/getting-started/" >}}